ppajer/wp-amp/README.md

 ### Keeping styles

-If you don't want WP-AMP to strip some of the default WordPress styles, you can add the handles of those styles to the `styles_to_keep` or 'admin_styles_to_keep' arrays in the Config.
-Admin styles will only be visible to site admins, where you don't need to output valid AMP pages.
+If you don't want WP-AMP to strip some of the default WordPress styles, you can add the handles of those styles to the 'admin_styles_to_keep' array in the Config.
+Admin styles will only be visible to site admins, so not adhering to the AMP standard is acceptable here.

 ## Images